top of page

 Stay Beautiful:

 Eyelash extensions are a convenient and beautiful way to enhance your beauty, but understanding the science behind the adhesive and being aware of the potential for allergic reactions is key.
-If you’re considering lash extensions, take a moment to discuss any known skin sensitivities with your technician and monitor for any signs of irritation during or after the application.
+Before your appointment, communicate any known allergies or skin sensitivities with your lash technician, and always monitor your eyes during and after the application process.
+By staying informed and proactive, you can confidently enjoy your stunning, elegant lashes while keeping your eyes and skin healthy and protected.

 By understanding the adhesive and potential risks, you can confidently enjoy your beautiful, elegant lashes while keeping your eyes and skin safe.